 Entry Fee: None

 Fun Fact: There is an altar at the very top of Mauna Kea.
-Some people believe it is disrespectful to hike all the way to the altar.
-Keep this in mind while completing this hike.
+This is a sacred area, and it is considered disrespectful to hike to the altar.
+Please do not hike all the way to the altar.

 Kaumana Caves

-This is another one of the best hikes on the Big Island that may not even actually qualify as a hike!
+This is another of the best hikes on the Big Island, and it may not even qualify as a hike!
 The Kaumana Caves were created when the skylight of a lava tube collapsed.

-You cannot go too far into the cave, because it turns into private property.
-It is best to take a flashlight with you, so you can see once you have entered the cave.
+You cannot go too far into the cave because it turns into private property.
+It is best to take a flashlight with you to see once you have entered the cave.

 Location: Hilo, Hawaii